 An in-store kiosk that enables your buyers to order items that are not sold in your store or that branch and/or currently not in stock and the buyers will then have the item shipped to their homes.
 This is also good in encouraging advance orders for jewelry collections that you’re yet to launch.

 Monica Rich Kosann is one of the jewelry brands that uses this concept.
 It has touchscreens that allow buyers to shop for jewelry pieces beyond what’s available in the store location.
 It also lets them personalize their purchase by choosing their preferred design and metals and seeing how the finished item would look so they can compare.

 - Click and Reserve

-It enables the online shoppers to reserve online the items they want to buy and then touch it, try it on, and process the payment in-store.
-Click and Reserve makes the buying activity flexible for buyers while giving them an assurance of availability.
+It enables online shoppers to reserve online the items they want to buy and then touch them, try them on, and process the payment in-store.
+Click and Reserve makes the buying activity flexible for buyers while assuring them of availability.
 In addition, it’s also a way to attract impulsive in-store buying.
 Swarovski’s Click & Collect is kind of similar to this concept; however, theirs requires you to make a payment online before you can collect your item from one of their Collect boutiques.

 - Interactive catalogs and mobile applications

 Depending on the type of mobile application, others create one to give buyers the freedom to design and personalize their orders without leaving their homes.
 After all, clienteling and personalization are the second digital business initiatives prioritized by retailers as stated in the State of Retailing Online 2018.